IslandSQL/IslandSQL/limitations.md

 };
 ```

-However, GraphQL comments are supported in the GraphQL table function since GraphQL is passed as string literal or via a variable.
+However, GraphQL single-line comments are supported in the GraphQL table function since GraphQL is passed as string literal or via a variable.
 Here's an example of a supported usage:

 ```sql